averroes96/Stocking-And-Billing/README.md

 - Import 'DB.sql' using xampp's phpMyAdmin.
 - Create a folder in your 'Documents' folder name it "sandb-files" where you'll store products/employers images.

+## Note:
+This app is outdated, check my new version https://github.com/averroes96/GDP